bmartinslx/Omnifood/content.md

 ### Omnifood features

-Never cook again!: Our subscriptions cover 365 days per year, even including major holidays.
-Local and organic: Our cooks only use local, fresh, and organic products to prepare your meals.
-No waste: All our partners only use reusable containers to package all your meals.
-Pause anytime: Going on vacation?
-Just pause your subscription, and we refund unused days.
+Never cook again!: Our subscriptions cover 365 days per year, even including major holidays.✅ Local and organic: Our cooks only use local, fresh, and organic products to prepare your meals.✅ No waste: All our partners only use reusable containers to package all your meals.✅ Pause anytime: Going on vacation?
+Just pause your subscription, and we refund unused days.✅

 ### How Omnifood works